top of page

 Goitres can become very large and cause pressure on the windpipe (trachea) and swallowing tube (oesophagus).
 This can result in shortness of breath, voice change, cough, increased pressure sensation in the neck and sometimes difficulty swallowing.

 Surgery to remove the thyroid gland is usually necessary to treat large goitres that are causing symptoms.
 Surgery is also necessary where there is a suspicion of thyroid cancer in an enlarged thyroid gland and where the swelling is causing cosmetic deformity.
-See Thyroid nodules: All you need to know
+See Thyroid nodules: All you need to know.

 A single swelling or lump (nodule) in the thyroid gland is a special form of goitre.
-The majority (90%) of the nodules single_nodule_dr_johnare not cancerous but either simple swellings of fluid (cysts) or benign growths of thyroid tissue with no tendency to spread or invade structures.
+The majority (90%) of the nodules are not cancerous but either simple swellings of fluid (cysts) or benign growths of thyroid tissue with no tendency to spread or invade structures.

 The remaining 10 percent are usually a very low-grade form of cancer, which is almost always completely curable.
 There are a very small number of nodules that turn out to be a more aggressive form of thyroid cancer, these occur in special situations and are very rare.

-multinodular goitre, which just means that several nodules are present.
+Frequently the lumps are not single but multiple and part of an innocent, non-cancerous condition called multinodular goitre, which just means that several nodules are present.
 Multinodular goitre is the condition that causes generalised enlargement of the thyroid and can lead to compression.

-Cyst_dr_johnCysts ( fluid collections) in the thyroid are common.
-Frequently they are present without the patient noticing but

-sometimes they can enlarge so that they can be felt.
+Cysts ( fluid collections) in the thyroid are common.
+Frequently they are present without the patient noticing but sometimes they can enlarge so that they can be felt.
 Cysts can be diagnosed by ultrasound or by needle aspiration.

 Common practice is to use needle aspiration to empty the cysts of fluid.
 Sometimes doing this once is enough to make the cyst disappear.
 The aspiration may be repeated if the cyst returns however if the cyst returns after two or more attempts at aspiration removal of the thyroid lobe may be necessary.

 These are benign nodules made up of thyroid tissue that has become enlarged.
 They can be single or multiple and can sometimes become very large.
 They can generally be diagnosed on needle biopsy and often patients can be reassured however surgery can be necessary if the nodule becomes large and causes compressive symptoms or if they cause cosmetic deformity.
 Sometimes the nodules can be overactive and can cause hyperthyroidism these will change the thyroid blood tests and will appear “hot” on scintiscan.